Retire Before Dad

 When relying solely on the newsletter’s recommendation to make buy or sell decisions, the quality of the newsletter is paramount.

-Newsletter quality is measured against its investment objective.
+Measure newsletter quality against its investment objective.

 The investment objective of the Motley Fool Stock Advisor Newsletter is to beat the S&P 500 Index by a wide margin.
 Against this metric, the newsletter has been successful since its inception.